A range of opportunities to learn, do more and stay safe through SAAA education

 Irrespective of whether these are CASA accepted or not, SAAA courses comprise a structured delivery of information, and constitute training where course documents include a syllabus or content, a set of outcomes, and may include a statement of limitations and qualifications, competencies or privileges that may be conferred on participants.

-The two most important courses SAAA offers are :-
+The three most important courses SAAA offers are :-

 Maintenance Procedures Course (MPC)